bioinfo-pf-curie/RNA-seq/docs/usage.md

 }
 ```

-Note that these paths can be updated on command line using the following paramters:
+Note that these paths can be updated on command line using the following parameters:
 - `--star_index` - Path to STAR index
 - `--hisat2_index` - Path to HiSAT2 index
 - `--tophat2_index` - Path to TopHat2 index